wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 -->

 :::tip
 (2) …the ego … is able to distort the Course’s teachings sufficiently to allow its truth to be clouded over, protecting the ego’s belief system from ever being looked at openly and honestly. … we must openly look at these errors and bring them to his love *after* which they can be released.
 Without such honest examiniation, the truth will continue to be obstructed, and its light ‘forbidden’ entry into the hidden portals of the ego’s darkened mind, where it would surely heal our mistaken thoughts.
-(Wapnick, LDNC, p.588) (True enough, but be wary of the idea that if you don’t agree with Ken it’s because the ego is distorting the Course’s teachings –Ed.)
+(Wapnick, LDNC, p.588)

+(True enough, but be wary of the idea that if you don’t agree with Wapnick it’s because the ego is distorting the Course’s teachings –Ed.)
 :::

 ## T-4.III.9